URL

 An IPv4 address is a 32-bit unsigned integer that identifies a network address.
 [RFC791]

 An IPv6 address is a 128-bit unsigned integer that identifies a network address.
-For the purposes of this standard it is represented as a list of eight 16-bit unsigned integers, also known as IPv6 pieces.
+This integer is composed of a list of 8 16-bit unsigned integers, also known as an IPv6 address’s pieces.
 [RFC4291]

 Support for <zone_id> is intentionally omitted.